-In case of cancellation once the full payment has been made, these are the return conditions of the remaining € 2,990:
+Once the full payment has been made, these are the return conditions of the remaining of € 2,990:

 “Discover Shikoku with Toru Morimoto and Tina Bagué, both professional photographers specializing in Japan.
 An adventure away from the crowds and tourist areas.
 Capture the true spirit of Japan!”

 PRICE: € 3,990